emblica/dagger/readme.md

 - Improve Kubernetes API handling (current hack uses kubectl through JSON-input/output)
 - Trigger support
 - Tests
+- Static analysis
+- Manifest checks (schema, loops etc.)
+- Better failure handling
 - Better documentation
 - Stateloaders for other environment than just for Amazon S3

 ## Supported by

-This work is partially made with support from Emblica. https://emblica.com
+This work is partially made with support from Emblica.
+https://emblica.com
 >Emblica is a data engineering company.
 Our clients range from startups to publicly listed companies.
 We support Open Source and commit back to the community whenever we can.